Overview of GreenStart

 Eligible assignments may include:

-- Guidance with preparation of an Environmental (/water/energy/waste) Policy Statement and Management System based on a ‘Plan, Do, Check, Act’ philosophy
+- Guidance with basic Environmental Management System based on ‘Plan, Do, Check, Act’ continuous improvement philosophy

 Am I eligible?